 | Risk-based prioritization | Focusing on threshold proximity, not uniform control coverage |

-The demand for "deterministic telemetry" is the key.
+The demand for “deterministic telemetry” is the key.
 FedRAMP 20x requires that security claims be backed by data, not narrative.
-This is what you need to estimate eigenvalues: the numbers that tell you whether your system is stable, approaching a threshold, or already diverging.
+This is what’s needed to estimate eigenvalues.
+The numbers that tell you whether your system is stable, approaching a threshold, or already diverging.

 |---|---|---|